kubernetes/community/sig-security/sig-security-external-audit/README.md

 ## RFP

 The subproject produces a RFP for a third-party, comprehensive security audit.
-The subproject publishes the RFP in the `kubernetes/community/sig-security` repository.
+The subproject publishes the RFP in the 'sig-security' folder in the `kubernetes/community/` repository.
 The subproject defines the scope, schedule, methodology, selection criteria, and deliverables in the RFP.

 Previous RFPs:
   - [2019](https://github.com/kubernetes/community/blob/master/sig-security/security-audit-2019/RFP.md)